A third of Brits are confused by financial terms. Are you one of them?

 Accommodation

-When it relates to car financing, accommodation refers to someone taking out finance on behalf of someone else.
-This could be a parent taking out an agreement on behalf on their child, or perhaps even a husband/wife taking out the agreement on behalf of their spouse.
-Whilst not illegal, it isn't often allowed.
-Extenuating circumstances are sometimes permitted but only with prior written consent from the funder.
-If in doubt, contact your funder.
+In the world of car financing, accommodation refers to someone taking out finance on behalf of someone else.
+This could be a parent taking out an agreement for their child, or a spouse doing the same for their partner.

 B